-20.4 The bye-laws of this Constitution will be decided by the General Assembly.

-20. 4.
-1 The Bye-Laws will govern matters of a temporary or administrative nature e.g., Schedule of Fees or use of the Internet.

-20. 4.
-2 The Directing Committee will have the Bye- Laws monitored and reviewed.
-Significant long standing Bye-Laws may be proposed as additions to or modifications of the Constitution.
+- 21.4 The bye-laws of this Constitution will be decided by the General Assembly. - 21.
+4. 1 The Bye-Laws will govern matters of a temporary or administrative nature e.g., Schedule of Fees or use of the Internet. - 21.
+4. 2 The Directing Committee will have the Bye-Laws monitored and reviewed.
+Significant long-standing Bye-Laws may be proposed as additions to or modifications of the Constitution.

-ARTICLE 21 DISSOLUTION
+ARTICLE 22 DISSOLUTION

-21.1 The dissolution of the IAF may be decided at a General Assembly or by a Extraordinary General Assembly, convened for this purpose.

-21.2 The provisions of the Statutes of the IAF, regarding Extraordinary General Assemblies, will apply in the case of an Extraordinary General Assembly called to dissolve the IAF.

-21.3 If the IAF fails to function according to the terms of this Constitution for a perod of thirteen years it may be dissolved by the Hombu as an executor organisation.

-21.4 The body effecting the dissolution of the IAF will decide about the placement of any IAF property remaining after the satisfaction of all its debts and liabilities.
+- 22. 1 The dissolution of the IAF may be decided at a General Assembly or by an Extraordinary General Assembly, convened for this purpose. - 22.
+2 The provisions of the Statutes of the IAF, regarding Extraordinary General Assemblies, will apply in the case of an Extraordinary General Assembly called to dissolve the IAF. - 22.
+3 If the IAF fails to function according to the terms of this Constitution for a period of thirteen years it may be dissolved by the Hombu as an executor organisation. - 22.
+4 The body effecting the dissolution of the IAF will decide about the placement of any IAF property remaining after the satisfaction of all its debts and liabilities.